Software Engineer · Full-Stack · End-to-End Ownership

 AI ranks the options and explains each position in plain language.
 You decide.

-Real AI work — scraping, extraction, curation, ranking — wrapped in a polished consumer product and its marketing site, shipped end-to-end.[Felipe: add metric — e.g., listings processed / decisions made]
+Real AI work — scraping, extraction, curation, ranking — wrapped in a polished consumer product and its marketing site, shipped end-to-end.Live and public at pondera.casa — real scraping and LLM extraction, not a demo.

 Flora — Santos Lab